monta-app/static/terms-and-conditions.md

 -   **Marketplace** means the peer-to-peer Charging activities made available by the Application.
 -   **Account** means a unique account created for You to access our Service or parts of our Service.
 -   **Country** refers to: Denmark
--   **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Monta ApS, Göteborg Plads 4, 5. tv.
-2150 Nordhavn.
+-   **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Monta ApS, Middelfartgade 15, 3 floor, 2100 Østerbro.
 -   **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.
 -   **Feedback** means feedback, innovations or suggestions sent by You regarding the attributes, performance or features of our Service.
 -   **Charging** the primary product offered for sale on the Service.